 Submit Your Research

-This conference has always been held on the University of Malta campus in Gozo.
-However, due to the growing number of delegates and space limitations on campus, the conference moved in 2013 to the Excelsior.
+This conference had always been held on the University of Malta campus in Gozo.
+However, due to the growing number of delegates and space limitations on campus, the conference moved in 2013 to Malta.

-To submit your abstract for presentation at this conference, click here.
+To submit your abstract for presentation click here.

-The proceedings and journals will be published in December 2014.
+The proceedings and journals will be published in late December 2018,following the conference.

 IJAS delegates at the University of Malta.
 [Photo: Mihai Rata]